A topic from the subject of Standardization in Chemistry.

 Overview

-Thermometric titration is an analytical technique used to determine the concentration of a solution by measuring the change in temperature as a reaction proceeds.
+Thermometric titration is an analytical technique used to determine the concentration of a solution by measuring the temperature change during a chemical reaction.
+The heat released or absorbed during the reaction is directly proportional to the amount of reactants involved.
+This allows for the determination of the equivalence point, which indicates the completion of the reaction.

 Key Points